gazbert/nodejs-cookbook/README.md

 # Node.js Cookbook

 ## What is this?
 A cookbook for getting started with node.js development fast!
+It's based on the excellent [tutorials](https://www.robinwieruch.de/mongodb-express-node-rest-api/) written by Robin Wieruch.

 If you're a Java developer and want to start developing with node.js, you've come to the right place... maybe. ;-)